Ferguson has led Man Utd to a staggering 12 Premier League titles

 Solskjaer proved to be the breakthrough player of the campaign.
 Arriving for the bargain price of £1.5m from Molde, the Norwegian scored 19 goals in his debut season to fire United to their 11th league title.

-Ronny Johnsen also made a name for himself as an able successor to the retired Bruce, while Beckham was rewarded for a stunning season - in which he famously scored from the halfway line on the opening day - with a first England cap.
+Cantona (left), who would retire in the summer, and Man Utd's young guns pose with the Premier League trophy Ronny Johnsen also made a name for himself as an able successor to the retired Bruce, while Beckham was rewarded for a stunning season - in which he famously scored from the halfway line on the opening day - with a first England cap.

 United eventually won the league by seven points from Newcastle and Arsenal, also reaching the European Cup semi-finals (losing to eventual winners Borussia Dortmund).